ton-ion/tonion-contracts/README.md

 # OpenGem Contracts

 OpenGem Contracts is a secure and reusable smart contract library for the Tact language on the TON blockchain.
-Inspired by OpenZeppelin, OpenGem aims to provide reliable and efficient contract components to streamline the development of TON-based decentralized applications.
+OpenGem aims to provide reliable and efficient contract components to streamline the development of TON-based decentralized applications.

 ## Table of Contents